Pseudo-Nonlinear Data Augmentation: A Constrained Energy Minimization Viewpoint: Related work

-\paragraph{In the Era of Deep Generative Models.} Data augmentation has proven to be highly effective in enhancing deep learning training by increasing dataset size, improving model robustness~\citep{rebuffi2021data}, and introducing implicit regularization~\citep{hernandez2018further}.
+Data augmentation has proven to be effective in enhancing deep learning training by increasing dataset size, improving model robustness~\citep{rebuffi2021data}, and introducing implicit regularization~\citep{hernandez2018further}.
 These techniques have been applied across various modalities, including text~\citep{shorten2021text,feng2021survey,li2022data} and images~\citep{shorten2019survey,mumuni2022data,wang2017effectiveness}.
-Much of the recent progress in data augmentation has been driven by advancements in black-box generative models, such as autoencoders~\citep{kingma2022autoencodingvariationalbayes,chadebec2022data} and generative adversarial networks (GANs)~\citep{antoniou2017data}.

-\paragraph{Interpretability.} Although there are data augmentation methods that do not rely on generative models~\citep{maharana2022review}, these often depend on the knowledge of the underlying data generation mechanisms, which are typically unknown for complex datasets.
-As a result, creating interpretable augmented data involves interpreting black-box generative models, an area that remains an active research focus.
-To date, there is no fully satisfactory solution to this challenge.
-For example, the design of interpretable GANs is still evolving~\citep{li2022interpretable,she2021interpretable} and remains largely limited to specific domains, such as image generation.
+Due to the generality and the popularity, much of the recent progress in data augmentation for general modalities has been driven by advancements in generative models, such as autoencoders~\citep{kingma2022autoencodingvariationalbayes,chadebec2022data}, generative adversarial networks~\citep{antoniou2017data}, and diffusion models~\citep{trabucco2024effective}.
+Despite the progress, to date, there is no fully satisfactory solution for the two challenges mentioned for generative-model-based data augmentation, i.e., efficiency and controllability.
+For example, the design of controllable GANs~\citep{li2022interpretable,she2021interpretable} and efficient flow-based models~\citep{geng2025mean} remains an active area of research, and exploration in this direction is largely limited to specific domains such as images.